 Be aware of intruders

 Burglars will often focus on student properties as they have a reputation as being easy targets.
 Windows and doors are not always as well maintained or secure and the thief knows there may be multiple occupants, and therefore multiple laptops, mobile phones and televisions.
 Try to avoid leaving valuables in the property over the summer or during the Christmas or Easter breaks.

 Even if you are away from your room, out of the property or in the back garden for just a small amount of time, keep your windows and doors locked and valuables out of sight.
 Many thefts take place through opportunity rather than planning and you will be surprised at how little time it takes for someone to enter and take your possessions.

 Before you let anyone into your property, check their ID.
 This could be people claiming to be employees of the agents / workmen / council employees.
 Always ensure that they are who they say they are.
 Furthermore if you are satisfied that they are genuine but you do not know them, it is a good idea to never be alone with them for your own personal safety.

-You may come across individuals who offer you a deal such as paying your rent for you in exchange for a reduced payment from you.
-This is a common scam seen recently where the individual takes a lesser cash payment, making the full rent on a credit card which is either stolen or cloned.
-Later on, the payment is declined by the bank leaving the rent still outstanding, the rent still outstanding and the tenant having lost the cash they have paid.
+You may come across individuals who offer you a deal such as paying your rent in exchange for a reduced payment from you.
+This is a common scam seen recently where the individual takes a lesser cash payment, paying the full rent on a credit card which is either stolen or cloned.
+Later on, the payment is declined by the bank leaving the rent still outstanding, and the tenant having lost the cash they have paid.
 Consider what the motivations are of the individual before agreeing to anything.
 If it is too good to be true, it normally is!